Application and admission: Public Governance - international procedure

 Australia, Canada, Ireland, New Zealand, the United Kingdom, or the United States of America.

-- You have studied your entire Bachelor's or Master's program in one of the following countries:
+- You have studied and completed your entire Bachelor's or Master's program in one of the following countries:

 Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the United Kingdom, or the United States of America.